nnsriram97/phyco-sim/README.md

-# PhyCo-Sim
+# PhyCo-Sim (Unofficial)

-Simulation data generation pipeline for [**PhyCo: Learning Controllable Physical Priors for Generative Motion**](https://phyco-video.github.io/) (CVPR 2026).
+An **unofficial** implementation of the simulation data generation pipeline described in [**PhyCo: Learning Controllable Physical Priors for Generative Motion**](https://phyco-video.github.io/) (CVPR 2026).

+> **Disclaimer.** This repository is an independent, unofficial reimplementation provided for research and educational use.
+It is not the official codebase associated with the paper, and it is not endorsed by or affiliated with the paper's authors or their institutions.

-PhyCo-Sim generates annotated physics simulation videos with precise control over physical properties — friction, restitution, deformation, and applied forces.
+This pipeline generates annotated physics simulation videos with control over physical properties — friction, restitution, deformation, and applied forces.
 It extends [Kubric](https://github.com/google-research/kubric) with soft body simulation, force application, texture randomization, and rich per-frame metadata export.

 <div align="center">
   <img src="assets/phyco-sim.gif" width="70%" alt="Example simulation outputs showing friction, restitution, deformation, and force scenarios"/>
 </div>

-The released [**PhyCo-Sim dataset**](https://huggingface.co/datasets/nnsriram97/phyco_kubric) on HuggingFace contains ~27.5 GB of videos generated with this pipeline.
+A companion [dataset on HuggingFace](https://huggingface.co/datasets/nnsriram97/phyco_kubric) (~27.5 GB) contains videos generated with this unofficial pipeline.

 ---